FreshCoder335/Final-Project/3-Tree.md

 A tree has a root node, which serves as the entry point, and each node in the tree is connected by edges.

+## Documentaion Definiton
+a tree a hierarchical data structure consisting of nodes connected by edges.
+Each node in a tree has a value (referred to as data) and zero or more child nodes, forming a branching structure resembling a real-world tree.
+The topmost node in a tree is called the root, and each node may have a parent node except for the root, which has no parent.
+Nodes with no children are called leaf nodes, and nodes with at least one child are called internal nodes.

 ## Usage

 Trees are used in various applications, including: